ewgf-gg/ewgfgg-backend/README.md

 # ewgf-gg Backend

 This is the backend service that will supplement the frontend for the website.
-The purpose of this monolith is to aggregate replay data, create player profiles based on said data, and then perform statistics analysis using the freshly made player profiles as data points.
+The purpose of this is to aggregate replay data, create player profiles based on said data, and then perform statistics analysis using the freshly made player profiles as data points.

 ## Technologies used
 ![java](https://github.com/user-attachments/assets/b199be0a-1d89-404b-8ba8-c1f2bf399a99) ![spring-boot](https://github.com/user-attachments/assets/4b94f768-a3bf-4faa-8fc8-c05b2e324b0e) ![postgresql(1)](https://github.com/user-attachments/assets/5d1fd3f9-742e-42ef-bfc5-42ed60954938) ![docker(1)](https://github.com/user-attachments/assets/141d79d6-38e9-426d-9c52-1e464da5eddb) ![rabbitmq(2)](https://github.com/user-attachments/assets/3fa507a4-2fc9-4d80-accd-5dad79a3e774)